CC-Pan: Channel-wise Compression based Diffusion for Efficient Pan-Sharpening: Sensor-Dependent PAN--MS Coupling

 computed with identical preprocessing and sampling for RR and FR.
 Fig.~\ref{fig:prior2} reports empirical CDFs of $\rho_{\text{HF}}^{(b)}$ and shows a consistent left shift from RR to FR, indicating weaker PAN--MS high-frequency alignment in native FR acquisitions and band-dependent shift magnitudes.

-\textbf{Connection to our control design.} The RR-to-FR decrease in $\rho_{\text{HF}}^{(b)}$ indicates that PAN and band-wise $\tilde M_b$ are less aligned in high frequencies on FR, so a sensor-invariant HF injection learned on RR can over-trust PAN HF on FR.
-We therefore separate spatial and radiometric guidance in Sec.~\ref{sec:hybrid_coupling}.
-A PAN-driven spatial branch and an LRMS-driven spectral branch produce residual controls $\Delta^\ell_{\text{spa}}$ and $\Delta^\ell_{\text{spe}}$ through lightweight adapters in Eqs.~\eqref{eq:hybrid_coupling_fb}--\eqref{eq:hybrid_coupling_ff}.
+The RR-to-FR decrease in $\rho_{\text{HF}}^{(b)}$ indicates that PAN and band-wise $\tilde M_b$ are less aligned in high frequencies on FR, so a sensor-invariant HF injection learned on RR can over-trust PAN HF on FR.
+We therefore separate spatial and radiometric guidance.
+A PAN-driven spatial branch and an LRMS-driven spectral branch produce residual controls $\Delta^\ell_{\text{spa}}$ and $\Delta^\ell_{\text{spe}}$ through lightweight adapters.
 These controls are fused by frequency-split injection,

 which anchors low-frequency radiometry to LRMS and restricts PAN guidance to high-frequency refinement, improving robustness under RR-to-FR deployment.